Tracking Category 2 Hurricane Rafael in the Gulf of Mexico

 From there, high pressure will build across the Southeast, keeping Rafael south of the northern Gulf Coast states.

-As of this morning, Rafael is now forecast to weaken and potentially impact Mexico early next week slowly.
+As of Thursday morning, Rafael is forecast to slowly weaken and potentially impact Mexico early next week.

 WINK News will continue to update you regarding Hurricane Rafael and its impacts.